Stunning Waterfalls in the Gold Coast Hinterland

 Cougal Cascades

-Cougal Cascades is located in Springbrook National Park in the Mount Cougal section in the gorgeous Currumbin Valley.
+Cougal Cascades also in Springbrook National Park is another beautiful spot in the Mount Cougal section in the gorgeous Currumbin Valley.

 Cougal Cascades plunge spectacularly down a cliff face into a large pool below.
 You can see this waterfall from the viewing platform adjacent to the cascades.
 This accessible, easy riverside walk traces Currumbin Creek terminating at an old sawmill.